pourmand1376/hugopapermod_english/content/posts/2022/guide-to-use-remote-linux-server/index.md

     ssh -L 1914:localhost:1914 pourmand@ServerAddress

 1914 is just a dummy number for port.
-Just select something that your server hasn't used (to see available ports use `netstat -nltp`).
+Just select something that your server hasn't used (to see used ports use `netstat -nltp`).

 After that you will need to enter your password for the user `pourmand` in the server.
 ### Connecting Without Password